 How do you celebrate the milestone of baby’s first initiation into solid food?
 Let me introduce you to the traditional way of celebrating this high point in India, and specifically, in West Bengal.
 Welcome to Annaprashan, a Sanskrit term which means “grain initiation”.

 Annaprashan celebrates the transition to solids, and is celebrated in most parts of India.
-In Bengal, the ceremony is called Mukhe Bhaat (literal meaning – rice in your mouth).
+In Bengal, the ceremony is called Mukhe Bhaat (literal meaning – rice in your mouth, also known as the Bengali rice ceremony).
 For baby girls, Annaprashan is performed on odd months (of their life, not the calendar year), generally the 5th or the 7th month.
 For boys, the ritual is performed on even months, either on the 6th or the 8th month.
 What follows is specific to Mukhe Bhaat, and other regions probably celebrate a bit differently.

 Traditionally this ceremony is carried out in the child’s paternal home where Mama (Maternal Uncle) or Dadu (Maternal Grandfather) does the honor of feeding the ‘First Grain of Rice’!